AstarNetwork/dapps-staking-indexer-v3/README.md

 to beging the ingestion, then start the GraphQL server in a separate terminal.

-Also note that the endpoint & block range are stored in the ,env file.
+Also note that the endpoint & block range are stored in the `.env` file.

 ```bash
 sqd serve